PROFESSIONAL DRONE PILOT

 Aircraft Loading Part 107 Exam

 Objective: Students will know and understand Weight, Stability, Loading Factors, Steep Turns, Stalling Speeds, Balance and there’s effect on an aircraft

 Objective: Students will learn and understand how to perform pre-flights systems and checks.
 This includes syncing the radio to the UAV, acquiring GPS satellite connections and preventative maintenance procedures.

 Objective: In this module, the student will know and understand how to fly and operate a drone /UAV, a well-prepared pilot will begin flight with a UAV.
 Students will engage in tasks growing in complexity to become familiar with aerial navigation.
 This includes a full understanding of the radio controls, settings and indicator displays.
 Under the guidance of an instructor, students will learn how to safely operate and become a qualified visual observer (VO).

-Objective: Students will learn the skill of aerial photography and videography in this module.
-Topics will include the standards and theory of photography such as the rule of thirds, lighting, panning, orbiting and visual interpretation.
+Objective: Students will learn the skill of aerial photography and videography in this module, which includes drone storytelling, creative and dynamic photography and videography.
+Additional topics include the standards and theory of photography such as the rule of thirds, lighting, panning, orbiting and visual interpretation.
 This skill can be used not only in a tactical environment, but also in multiple fields including real estate, tourism, and land surveying.
-Students will learn what perspective clients will be wanting when they are employed as an aerial asset.
+Students will also learn to identify perspective client needs when they are employed as an aerial asset.